KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 We started our tour in the LEAD Center (Leadership, Education, and Aircrew Development training facility).
 This is one of 13 centers around the US where flight attendants complete their initial training, then return for short, annual refresher land and sea training.
 The training is regularly updated to address real world trends.

 ![](southwest-headquarters-tour-2026/raft-room.jpg)
 A 100 pound raft kit inflates to about 2x this height.
-The flight attendants are not required to be good swimmers.
-The life vest will do its job.

 ![](southwest-headquarters-tour-2026/fire-training.jpg)
 Demo of oxygen hood and methods of exinguishing fire.
 Flight attendants are taught to find the base of the fire.